March 29th, 2020

 2) We’ve created web pages that identify where you can get delivery/take-out/easy pick up, deals/specials/promotions, precautions businesses are taking, and other info for customers of downtown businesses to stay updated.
 Local Press has picked up our notices, here are two examples.

 4) We’re part of a regional coalition focused on supporting businesses.
-We are meeting with staff from the City and County economic development/initiative departments, George Mason University community leaders, Chambers of Commerce, National Federation for Independent Businesses, and others to offer timely resources.
+We are meeting with staff from the City and County economic development/initiative departments, George Mason University community leaders, Chambers of Commerce, National Federation for Independent Businesses, the Small Business & Entrepreneurship Council, and others to offer timely resources.
 These resources are shared on our website.

 5) We’re monitoring responses from other communities and organizations similar to ours.
 If there is a great idea out there that we should consider, let’s do it!
 We are also sharing our best practices with colleagues around the nation.